fivetran/dbt_snapchat_ads_source/README.md

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

 #### Passing Through Additional Metrics
-By default, this package will select `clicks`, `impressions`, `cost` and `conversion_purchases_value` from the source reporting tables to store into the staging models.
+By default, this package will select `clicks`, `impressions`, `cost`, `conversion_purchases_value`, and `conversion_purchases` (or whatever is specified by the `snapchat_ads__conversion_fields` variable) from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

 ```yml
 vars: